sigsum/sigsum-go/doc/sigsum-proof.md

 1. Compute `checksum = H(message)`, and check that it matches the truncated checksum on the leaf line.
 (This check serves to detect accidental mismatch between message and proof).

+2. Check that the leaf keyhash equals the hash of the submitter's public key, and that the log keyhash equals the hash of a recognized log's public key.
+(Requiring bitwise equality defends against attacks involving multiple equivalent representations of public keys).

-2. Check that the leaf signature (with `checksum` computed as above) is valid.
+3. Check that the leaf signature (with `checksum` computed as above) is valid.

 4. Check that the log's tree head signature is valid.